fzaninotto/Faker/readme.md

 echo $faker->licensePlate; // "SO 4429E"
 // Generates a random Polish vehicle registration number for a specific voivodeships echo $faker->licensePlate(['zachodnio-pomorskie', 'świętokrzyskie']); // "ZGY 35807"
-// You can also generate a license plate of army or services like Police or Central Anticorruption Bureau echo $faker->licensePlate(['army', 'services']); // "UG 822PC"
+// It's also possible to generate a license plate of army or services like Police or Central Anticorruption Bureau echo $faker->licensePlate(['army', 'services']); // "UG 822PC"
+// If you want, you can generate a license plate for a specific county as well echo $faker->licensePlate(
+    ['mazowieckie', 'services'],
+    ['Straż Graniczna', 'warszawski zachodni', 'radomski'] );  // "WZ 6084C"
 ```

 ### `Faker\Provider\pt_PT\Person`